-Premiums written are accounted for in the year in which the risks are assumed.
-The unearned portions of premiums and the acquisition cost relating to the period of risk extending beyond the end of the financial year are deferred to subsequent accounting periods.
-As long as the policy remains in force, the policy premium (revenue) is recognised over the term of the policy using the daily pro-rata method.
+Premiums written are accounted for in the year in which f{1} risks are assumed.
+The unearned portions of premiums and the acquisition cost relating i{1} period of f{1} extending beyond the end of the financial year are deferred to subsequent accounting period.
+As long as the policy remains in force, the policy premium (revenue) is recognised over the term of the poly using the daily pro-rata method.